 You can also open each driver directly to see your scores over time, your comments on that driver and any team actions.

 The comments page contains all your survey comments over time.
-Here you can also see any conversations and acknowledgments made on your comments, and continue interacting on the comment anonymously.
+Here you can also see any conversations and acknowledgments made on your comments, and continue interacting on the comment, while your identity remains protected.

 Opening a conversation or acknowledgment email will take you directly to your personal dashboard.